.png)

 Brain-computer interfaces (BCIs) hold incredible promise for addressing unmet medical needs, especially for those who have lost the ability to speak or move due to injury or illness.
-While much of the current excitement centers on future possibilities, like restoring speech for those with ALS or enabling robotic limb control for individuals with paralysis, it’s also important to look back at the early applications of BCI and the people who helped bring the technology to life.
+While much of the current excitement centers on future possibilities, like restoring speech for those with ALS or enabling robotic limb control for individuals with paralysis, it’s also important to look back at the early BCI experiences and the people who helped bring the technology to life.

 These BCI pioneers and early adopters have offered valuable insight into not just what BCIs can do, but how it feels to directly control objects with the mind.
-In conversations hosted by Matt Angle, CEO of Paradromics, and Taryn Southern, Creative Director at Blackrock Neurotech, users described the surprisingly natural experience of being able to control robotic arms or flight simulators directly (see the YouTube video below for more).
+In conversations hosted by Matt Angle, CEO of Paradromics, and Taryn Southern, Creative Director at Blackrock Neurotech, users described the surprisingly natural experience of using neuroprosthetics to control robotic arms or flight simulators directly (see the YouTube video below for more).

-BCIs become an extension of the body.
+BCI experiences show how brain implants become an extension of the body.

 Jan Scheuermann, one of the most well-known early BCI research participants, summed it up clearly: